vuk/cordova-plugin-notch/Readme.md

 #cordova-plugin-cutout

-Detect if current device has cutout or notch
+Detect if the device has cutout or notch

+## Installation

+`cordova plugin add cordova-plugin-cutout`

 ## Methods